FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/interviews/interview.md

 **How do they measure success for completing the task efficiently?**
 - Never missing an important deadline.
 - Reducing time spent managing car-related tasks.
-- Be able to acces all the information in one place.
+- Be able to access all the information in one place.

 ---